jake-bladt/writing/amrev-fantasy/readme.md

 **the Jeh-Ahin** - a death cult that believes the cataclysm was meant to wipe Tierra clean and that sinners thwarted the world's destiny, they seek to summon Lord Jeh to destroy the world.

+**Utopians** - living on Iona, this group believes they're now living in a golden age before the end of the world and rebuff any efforts to get them to engage with the world around them.

 **Khul** - and the Sunspire gang

 **Hylvyzaj** - an island that was once a high mountain pass between the northern and southern parts of the Vestari empire.